cucumber/docs/content/community/faq.md

 {{% /block %}}

 ## How do I call other steps or scenarios?
-Each scenarios should be *independent*; you should be able to run them in any order or in parallel without one scenario interfering with another.
+Each scenario should be *independent*; you should be able to run them in any order or in parallel without one scenario interfering with another.

 Each scenario should *test exactly one thing* so that when it fails, it fails for a clear reason.
 This means you wouldn't reuse one scenario inside another scenario.

-If your scenarios use the same or similar steps, or or perform similar actions on your system, you can extract [helper methods](#how-to-use-helper-methods) to do those things.
+If your scenarios use the same or similar steps, or perform similar actions on your system, you can extract [helper methods](#how-to-use-helper-methods) to do those things.

 ### How to use helper methods
 We will illustrate the use of helper methods with an example.
 For instance, let's say you need to login to your application.